Hong Kong Advanced Level Examination: Background

 Prior to 1993, students needed to choose among two university entrance examinations, the HKALE or the Hong Kong Higher Level Examination.
 The former originally led to a three-year course in the University of Hong Kong (HKU) at the end of Form Seven (Upper Six), mainly for students in English-medium schools.
 The latter led to a four-year course in the Chinese University of Hong Kong (CUHK), then operated in Chinese, at the end of Form Six (Lower Six) for students in Chinese-medium schools.

 Later on, the majority of education authorities considered that the "dual-band" examination system had become practically unsuitable and that a unified matriculation system would be urgently needed, as stated in a report presented to the Organisation for Economic Co-operation and Development as early as in 1981.
 In the report, the "dual-band" system was found to be the crux that caused confusion and anxiety among Hong Kong students, in addition to the inevitably keen competition for tertiary places (Hong Kong Education Department, 1981, p.
 178).

 Through considerable debates (Tang and Bray, 2000), programmes in CUHK switched to three-year systems as those launched in HKU in 1991.
 Consequently, the Hong Kong Higher Level Examination was abolished and was finally merged with today's HKALE.
 Advanced Supplementary Level subjects were also implemented at the same time to cater for different needs of candidates (Hong Kong Examinations and Assessment Authority, 2003, p.
 4).

-HKALE, HKDSE and UK A-Levels Comparison
+HKALE and UK A-Levels Equivalence

+The results of the HKALE were expressed in terms of seven grades: A – U. Historically the Hong Kong A level (HKALE) grade C has been aligned by NARIC to GCE grade A. This decision seems to have been based upon the portion of candidates passing the HKALE at different grades – just under 25% achieved a grade C or higher in Hong Kong A levels overall in 2008.
+This compares to just under 26% achieving a GCE grade A in 2008.
+In setting standards for the HKDSE, levels 4 and 5 (including 5, 5*, 5**) will be set with reference to the standards achieved by students awarded grades A-D in the current HKALE.